danya02/wings-legs-and-tails/text.en.md

 `0.07-0.10` **"Wings, Legs and Tails"**

-`0.14-0.18` *…In front of you is a hot desert.
+`0.14-0.18` *…Lying in front of you is a hot desert.
 It has nearly no wildlife…*

 `0.19-0.23` *But lizards and insects can be found…*